 Pass On Those Woodworking Skills to the Next Generation!

 It’s important to pass on your woodworking skills to the next generation.
 Whether it’s a family tradition that’s seen generations through hard times, or a nifty hobby that brings joy, the experience of sharing knowhow and the bonding that comes with the act makes it worthwhile.
-It also has a lot of benefits, ranging from boosting self-esteem through a productive hobby to actually providing people with a viable source of income, like in these examples:
+It also has a lot of benefits, ranging from boosting self-esteem through a productive hobby to actually providing people with a viable source of income.
+These examples show how sharing woodworking skills can help people:

-So while woodworking might not seem like the most “modern” of activities but it still has its place and learning it can be really beneficial.
+So while woodworking might not seem like the most “modern” of activities, it still has its place and learning it can be really beneficial.
 Like in Wisconsin, where father and son team Gary and Tyler David are continuing their multi-generational family tradition of woodworking.

 “I just want as many people as possible to see my work,” said Tyler.
 And after graduation, he plans to increase his work, double the shows he goes, build up his online business and travel across the country.